gaqzi/reflections/content/misc/when_to_use_git_pull_rebase.md

 hint: invocation.
 fatal: Need to specify how to reconcile divergent branches.
 ```
-This means that the history of your local `main` branch and the remote `main` branch have diverged and not reconciliable.
+This means that the history of your local `main` branch and the remote `main` branch have diverged and they aren't reconciliable.

 ## Solution